kemalcr/kemalcr.com/guide.md

 ### [Context Storage](#context-storage)

 Contexts are useful for sharing states between filters and middleware.
 You can use `context` to store some variables and access them later at some point.
-Each stored value only exist in the lifetime of request / response cycle.
+Each stored value only exists in the lifetime of request / response cycle.

 ```crystal
 before_get "/" do |env|